These elections are when UWS students choose who will represent them in academic year 2021/2022.

 Develop Skills – you’ll get an opportunity to attend meetings, work in partnership with university staff, and develop your skills for the workplace.

 Get training and support – Whatever role you stand for your Students’ Union will support you to campaign, and if you’re elected your Students’ Union is here to support you in your role.

 Become part of a community - Our reps are great at supporting each other and raising each other up, and being a rep is great way to embed yourself in university life

 We believe that students should be at the heart of everything that happens at UWS – Elections make sure that the student representatives truly represent the views of students, and that the student voice is heard at every level of the university.

 How do I nominate myself?

 When elections are open you can simply log in to this election page and choose which positions to nominate yourself for.
-Make sure you upload a manifesto to let students know what you stand for and why they should vote for you!
+Make sure you upload a manifesto and a photo to let students know who you are, what you stand for, and why they should vote for you!